 PH measures how acidic or basic a substance is.
 Numbers below 7 indicate acidity, with 7 being neutral.
 Cornell University advises that compost microorganisms prefer neutral to acidic conditions, with a ph of 5.5 to 8.

 Rock dust is sometimes added to soil in order to add missing minerals.
 While the use in soils is sometimes controversial, one study by Garcia-Gomez et al suggested that adding rock dust could speed up the composting process.

 Compost that has been maintained at a high enough temperature to destroy pathogens.
 This term is usually used in commercial composting.

 When scientists talk about salts in compost, they mean any substance that is formed of ions.
 See our guide to Salts in Compost for more info.

 A type of composting in which compost materials are spread flat on the ground above the soil.

-Biodegradable bags used to collect compost waste.
+Biodegradable bags are used to collect compostable waste.

 A tool used to mix up or aerate compost.
 These can be very useful with tall compost bins.